SkrFractals/Comparser/README.md

 EXPRESSIONS:
 The evaluation stage.
 After the initial code was read, you can only call pure expressions without any of the non-expression syntax that was described above.
 Written in a simple functional/mathematical way.
 Evaluates into a nestable vector.
-Outside local commands, it doesn't support any of the syntax from above.
+It doesn't support any of the syntax from above.
 There are no do, if/else, while, print, function/variable definitions, or even ternary operators.
 Supports this syntax:

 Parentheses: